IkeKobby/IkeKobby/README.md

 - 🌱 I’m currently working on credit risk modeling as an intern(remotely) using machine learning techniques and hopefully continuing studies in Data Science, research based.
 - 💞️ I’m looking to collaborate on projects from the field of Data Science, finance and many more applications of Machine learning.
 - 📫 How to reach me, find from the profile, my twitter handler to link up for all related questions and contributions.
-- You can also click [here](https://ikekobby.github.io) for an overview of my person and what I find interest in or simple have a quick [view](https://github.com/IkeKobby/IkeKobby/edit/main/cv.pdf) of my resume and current activity(s).
+- You can also click [here](https://ikekobby.github.io) for an overview of my person and what I find interest in or simply, have a quick [view](https://github.com/IkeKobby/IkeKobby/edit/main/cv.pdf) of my resume and current activity(s).

 <!---
 IkeKobby/IkeKobby is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.